Congratulations on your impending nuptials!

 You may also be required to show a birth or naturalization certificate for name verification.

-To qualify for a confidential marriage license--the only kind that can be privately issued by a notary--you must also be cohabiting and have your ceremony in the same county as your license purchase.
+To qualify for a confidential marriage license--the only kind that can be privately issued by a notary--you must also be cohabiting.
+You can utilize a confidential marriage license anywhere in California.
 Please see our "How It Works" page for more details.

 6. Finalize the wedding details.